OctopusDeploy/docs/docs/octopus-rest-api/examples/register-polling-tentacle.md

 ---

-These scrips demonstrate how to programmatically add a Polling Tentacle.
-Polling Tentacles usually self-register during the installation process, but in cases where the Tentacle was deleted from the server and needs to be re-added, these scripts will show you how.
+This script demonstrates how to programmatically add a Polling Tentacle.
+Polling Tentacles usually self-register during the installation process, but in cases where the Tentacle was deleted from the server and needs to be re-added, this script shows you how.

 ## Usage
 Provide values for the following: